nabeelfarid/bls/README.md

 - More flexible for querying

 **Why we chose Single-Table:**
 For a small-to-medium scale library system, single-table design is more cost-effective and performant.
-Our access patterns are well-defined (get by ID, list all, update status).

-#### 3. **Data Annotations vs FluentValidation**
+#### 4. **Data Annotations vs FluentValidation**

 **Current Choice: Data Annotations**